jwoglom/tconnectsync/README.md

 TIMEZONE_NAME='America/New_York'
 ```

+These values can alternatively be specified via environment variables.

-This file contains your t:connect username and password, Tandem pump serial number (which is utilized in API calls to t:connect), your Nightscout URL and secret token (for uploading data to Nightscout), and local timezone (the timezone used in t:connect).
+The .env file contains your t:connect username and password, Tandem pump serial number (which is utilized in API calls to t:connect), your Nightscout URL and secret token (for uploading data to Nightscout), and local timezone (the timezone used in t:connect).

 I have only tested tconnectsync with a Tandem pump set in the US Eastern timezone.
 Tandem's (to us, undocumented) APIs are [a bit loose with timezones](https://github.com/jwoglom/tconnectsync/blob/master/tconnectsync/parser.py#L15), so please let me know if you notice any timezone-related bugs.